SEN and Inclusion

-We have an inclusion team led by our Inclusion Manager.
-The team consists of a Special Education Needs (SEN) Teaching Assistant, Wellbeing Teaching Assistant and Individual Need Assistants (INAs).
+We have an inclusion team led by our SENDCo.
+The team consists of a Special Education Needs (SEN) Teaching Assistants.
 This team supports inclusive practice across the school, provides support and intervention for individuals and groups and works with parents and families.

 We see the provision of SEN as a partnership between home and school and meetings will be arranged with parents to discuss any concerns or the transition process.
 By working closely together we can help to ensure that a child’s individual needs are catered for.

 In accordance with the SEN Code of Practice guidelines we have a number of stages of recognition of a child’s need for additional support.
 The first of these is an awareness that a child may need some support.
-The child’s class teacher will monitor progress and discuss the child with the Inclusion Manager.
+The child’s class teacher will monitor progress, set targets and meet with parents.
+Teachers will then follow this by discussing the child with the SENDCo team.

 More information will be made available to those parents whose child may need this level of support.

-If you require any additional information concerning Special Educational Needs provision please contact the Inclusion Manager at the school.
+If you require any additional information concerning Special Educational Needs provision please contact the SENDCo at the school.